Dobrucowa

 Dobrucowa is a village in the administrative district of Gmina Tarnowiec, within Jasło County, Subcarpathian Voivodeship, in south-eastern Poland.
-It lies approximately 9 km east of Jasło and 44 km south-west of the regional capital Rzeszów.

 World War II

 Some two thousand Polish Jews were murdered in mass executions at the Dobrucowa Forest in the fall and winter of 1943, on the orders of SS-Hauptsturmführer Amon Göth from Płaszów.
 They were transported there from the Szebnie concentration camp during camp's murderous liquidation.